Recoletos Church: Last church building

 The last Recoletos Church was significantly damaged during the Battle of Manila in February 1945 during World War II.
 Its ruins was left to stand until 1959.

 The Manila Bulletin built its headquarters on the site of the former Recoletos Church from 1976 to 1977.

 Devotion

-The Recoletos Church had the Nuestro Padre Hesus Nazareno of Intramuros as its cult The image of Jesus Christ at the church, is considered as the "original Black Nazarene" assumed to be brought in by the Recollects.
+The Recoletos Church had the Nuestro Padre Jesus Nazareno of Intramuros as its cult The image of Jesus Christ at the church is considered as the "original Black Nazarene" and assumed to have been brought by the Recollects.

-The San Nicolas image was known as the Nazareno Guapo or the Nazareno ng Mayaman due to it being mostly accessible to more affluent devotees.
+The San Nicolás image was known as the Nazareno Guapo (Spanish, "Handsome Nazarene") or the Nazareno ng Mayaman (Tagalog, "Nazareno of the Rich") due to it being mostly accessible to more affluent Spanish devotees.

-A second image was commissioned and brought in from Mexico in the early 17th century.
-This image made for native devotees was dubbed as Nazareno Itim or the Nazareno ng Mahirap.
-It was later transferred to the Quiapo Church around 1767 to 1787 which now serves as the basis for the Feast of the Black Nazarene.
+A second image was commissioned and brought over from Mexico in the early 17th century.
+This image made for native devotees was dubbed as Nazareno Itím ("Black Nazarene") or the Nazareno ng Mahirap ("Nazarene of the Poor").
+This image was later transferred to Quiapo Church sometime between 1767 and 1787, and this translation is the origin of the Feast of the Black Nazarene.

-The Nazareno Guapo was destroyed along with the last church building in 1945.
+The Nazareno Guapo was destroyed along with the last church building in 1945 Battle of Manila.